 Depending on precision of motion vectors and the size of the prediction unit different numbed of bit required for calculation in fixed point arithmetic.
 Due to horizontal and vertical steps of bilinear interpolation the result of the first step could exceed 16-bit range.
 In absence of appropriate operators in HW which could perform 2D bilinear operation in one command, we should reduce precision of intermediate values so that the input for the next step has only 16 bit for storage value.
 Even addition of 0.5 is not necessary before right shift operation for this intermediate rounding.
-It was not done in CE4.1.5d(e), but evidently could be performed with negligible influence on coding performance as demonstrated on the Table 1 and Table 2.
+It was not done in CE4.1.5d(e), but evidently could be performed with negligible influence on coding performance as demonstrated on the Table 3 and Table 4.
 And even with some complexity reduction.

-Table 1 Result for RA configuration on top of VTM+BMS Affine+EIF anchor (current result is short simulations – will be replaced by full simulation results soon)
+Table 3 Result for RA configuration on top of VTM+BMS Affine+EIF anchor